You need to be signed in to add your comment.

 Consultation has concluded

-LegalAdvocate about 7 years ago
+LegalAdvocate almost 8 years ago

 Thank you for your story.
 They did something similar to me, except I am the spouse that is expected to fully support my husband, his medical needs, his destruction of our home due to his hoarding, etc. because he cannot claim provincial disability benefits as an individual, leaving my income and assets out of it.
 I also lost all of my RRSP savings, which leaves me now with nothing for my own retirement.
 I am poor by government policies.
 The Canadian government can fund court challenges against respective provincial governments to force their provincial programs to align with the charter of rights and human rights codes.
 They need to stop discriminating against people with disabilities who are married, living in a common law relationship or who receive other monies, like CPP.

-myalisal about 7 years ago
+myalisal almost 8 years ago

 It's shocking the ridiculousness small amount CPP-D pays.
 It's well below poverty line why cant they pay a living amount it's outrageous!
 Thanks for sharing your story.
 So many broken systems that don't help at all or enough!